highb/bmh/content/2022-09-08-how-terraform-implicit-dependencies-work.md

 }
 ```

-Now if we modify one of the `team` again and `terraform apply`, we see that the only change that is picked up is on the the change to the team itself and not the `team_guide` which is reading in the file.
+Now if we modify one of the `team` again and `terraform apply`, we see that the only change that is picked up is on the change to the team itself and not the `team_guide`, which is reading in the file.

 ```terraform
   # module.teams["b"].local_file.team_data must be replaced